shawngraham/cdh2020/content/en/docs/_index.md

 <a href="https://twitter.com/electricarchaeo">on twitter as 'electricarchaeo'</a>
 shawn dot graham at carleton dot ca

-Our social space, for conversation, audio/video calls, chat, help, screenshares, and general human contact is at XXXX.
-You will receive an invitation email.
+Our social space, for conversation, audio/video calls, chat, help, screenshares, and general human contact will be a Discord server.
+You will receive an invitation email. **You are under no obligation to make use of this**.

 Please read the following sections in turn.